jegali/Cloudberry-Cluster/reverse-proxy.md

 ```

 ## Installing the webshop
 One thing I can never remember is how to copy files from Windows to a Linux box.
-The webshop was programmed by me on Windows in Docker containers and now it has to be copied to the newly created Linux box. the best way to do this is to use the pscp program.
+The webshop was programmed by me on Windows in Docker containers and now it has to be copied to the newly created Linux box.
+The best way to do this is to use the pscp program.
 With the command

 ```bash
 pscp -r -pw <password> *.* <user>@192.168.178.101:/var/www/html